esrafil418/esrafil418/README.md

 * ⚡ I love learning new technologies and improving every day.
 * 🎯 My goal is to become a **Full-Stack Developer** and build meaningful digital projects.
 * 📚 I'm also interested in **philosophy**, **art**, **history**, and **technology** — I believe creativity fuels code.
-* ✍️ Explore my thoughts and writings on my [Personal Blog](https://matn-baz-beige.vercel.app/)
+* ✍️ Explore my thoughts and writings on my Personal Blog: [Click to visit](https://matn-baz-beige.vercel.app/)

 ---